rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 communication speed, latency and of course the number of parallel processes.
 In turn, the communication speed is determined by the amount of data one needs to send/receive and the bandwidth of the underlying hardware for the communication.
 The latecy consists of the software latency (how long time the computer operating system needs in order to prepare for a communication) and the hardware latency (how long the hardware takes to send/receive even small bit of data).
 For the same size problem, the time spent in communication is not significant when the number of ranks is small and the execution of parallel regions get faster with the number of ranks.
-But if we keep increasing the number of ranks, the time spent in communication grows when multiple CPU's (or cores) are involved with communication (technically, this is called "global communication").
+But if we keep increasing the number of ranks, the time spent in communication grows when multiple CPUs (or cores) are involved with communication (technically, this is called "global communication").

 {% include links.md %}

 ### L. Lamport's Sequential Consistency

-Message Passing based parallelization necessarily involves several "distributed" computing elements (CPU's or cores) which may operate on independent clocks.
+Message Passing based parallelization necessarily involves several "distributed" computing elements (CPUs or cores) which may operate on independent clocks.
 This can give wrong result since the order of execution in an algorithm may not be the same as the corresponding serial execution performed by one CPU (or a core).
 This problem in parallelization is explained by L. Lamport in "How to make a Multiprocessor computer that correctly executes multiprocess programs".

 Consider a part of a program such as
 ~~~